hanami/guides/content/v2.0/views/views-and-exposures.md

 end
 ```

-When called, the books show view now renders:
+When called, the books show view will now render:

 ```ruby
 bundle exec hanami console